Social spam: Malicious links

 User-submitted comments can include malicious links that will inappropriately harm, mislead, or otherwise damage a user or computer.
-These links are most commonly found on video entertainment sites, such as YouTube.
+These links are commonly found on video entertainment sites, such as YouTube.
 When a user clicks on a malicious link, the result can include downloading malware to the user's device, directing the user to sites designed to steal personal information, drawing unaware users into participating in concealed advertising campaigns, and other harmful consequences.
 Malware can be very dangerous to the user, and can manifest in several forms: viruses, worms, spyware, Trojan horses, or adware.

 Fraudulent reviews

 Fraudulent reviews are reviews of a product or service from users that never actually used it, and therefore insincere or misleading.
 These are often solicited by the proprietor of the product or service, who contracts positive reviews, known as “reviews-for-hire”.
 Some companies are attempting to tackle this problem by warning users that not all reviews are genuine.